Blue Simple Medical Clinic Presentation 11Blue Simple Medical Clinic Presentation 11

 A: The development of plaque within artery walls that has fibrous caps and lipid cores.

-What are the artefacts that are stained?
+What are the artifacts that are stained?

 A: Unintentional alterations in tissue appearance brought on by incorrect staining methods.